christopher-roelofs/pippin/README.md

 There are many projects that use ESP32 and devices like Flipper that bring together multiple pieces of hardware with a nice interface but I still think there is a place for SBC like a Raspberry PI that can run a full linux os and take advantage of both USB and gpio to expand hardware functionality.

+## Projects

+### PWNAGOTCHI

+[Pwnagotchi](https://pwnagotchi.ai/) is an A2C-based “AI” powered by bettercap and running on a Raspberry Pi Zero W that learns from its surrounding WiFi environment in order to maximize the crackable WPA key material it captures (either through passive sniffing or by performing deauthentication and association attacks).
+This material is collected on disk as PCAP files containing any form of handshake supported by hashcat, including full and half WPA handshakes as well as PMKIDs.

 ## Hardware
 ### nRF24